jmptrader/pubsubsql.github.io/get-started/getting-started-on-linux.md

 PubSubSQL is listening on `DOCKER_HOST:7777`.

-# Running the latest release
+# Running the latest binary release

 Latest release for **Linux, Windows and OSX** is available for [download here](https://github.com/pubsubsql/pubsubsql/releases/tag/v1.2.0) or just follow the instructions here: